lablup/backend.ai/docs/dev/daily-workflows.rst

 .. warning::

-   Mounting `/tmp` directories to a container
+   **About using /tmp in tests**

-   If your Docker service is installed using **Snap** (e.g., Ubuntu), it cannot access the system `/tmp` directory because Snap applies a private tmp directory to the Docker service.
-You should use other locations to avoid mount failures for the developers/users in such platforms.
+   If your Docker service is installed using **Snap** (e.g., Ubuntu 20.04 or later), it cannot access the system ``/tmp`` directory because Snap applies a private "virtualized" tmp directory to the Docker service.

+   You should use other locations under the user's home directory (or preferably ``.tmp`` in the working copy directory) to avoid mount failures for the developers/users in such platforms.

+   It is okay to use the system ``/tmp`` directory if they are not mounted inside any containers.

 .. _debugging-tests: